sbates130272/qemu-minimal/README.md

 ## Summary

-This repository contains an (almost) stand-aloneenvironment for running qemu as well as some scripts for creating and managing the image and a script to run qemu.
-This environemnt is targetted at emulated NVM Express (NVMe) and LightNVM (aka OpenChannel) SSD testing but can be used for many other things.
+This repository contains an (almost) stand-alone environment for running qemu as well as some scripts for creating and managing the image and a script to run qemu.
+This environemnt is targetted at emulated NVM Express (NVMe), Persistent Memory (PMEM) and LightNVM (aka OpenChannel) SSD testing but can be used for many other things.

-There is a minimalist kernel config in this repo as well that can be used as a starting point for building a suitable kernel.
+There are some minimalist kernel config in this repo as well that can be used as a starting point for building a suitable kernel.

 To run qemu using this image from the command should be: